 The aviation subsector has been impacted more significantly than any other IMT subsector.
-Plummeting demand due to government lockdowns, travel restrictions, constricted business travel, and general passenger concerns has had myriad consequences for airlines and aviation-related businesses.
+Plummeting demand due to government lockdowns, travel restrictions, limited business travel, and general passenger concerns has had myriad consequences for airlines and aviation-related businesses.
 Moreover, the issues for aviation have both cause and effect roles for virtually every other sector of the global economy.
-Noteworthy impacts of COVID-19 to this subsector include:
+Noteworthy developments and impacts of COVID-19 to this subsector include:

-- Reduced revenue and significant financial stress, with airline insolvencies likely due to the outbreak.
+- Reduced revenue and significant financial stress, with several insolvencies already announced, and more expected in the future.

 - Hiring freezes and workforce reductions.

-- Compensation and other obligations to passengers for flight cancellations and disruption, such as under European Union Regulation 261.
+- Compensation and other obligations to passengers for flight cancellations, schedule changes, and disruption, such as under US DOT requirements and European Union Regulation 261.

 - Decrease in orders and deliveries for aircraft OEMs, which will in turn impact parts manufacturers.